Want to Learn About Spinal Health?

 A healthy spine is essential if you want to enjoy a healthy life.
 Often, the health of the spine is over looked when considering how to live a healthier life.
-It is well know that people who suffer back pain are generally less healthy than those who do not.
+It is well know that people who suffer back pain may have a reduced quality of life or encounter other subsequent health challenges.

 Your spine consists of 24 moving vertebrae, nerves, muscles and ligaments and acts as a conduit to protect the spinal cord.
 The spinal cord connects the brain to the body and allows for communication and messages to be exchanged.
-If your spinal cord becomes injured the nerve messages between your brain and body are no longer clearly communicated.
+If your spinal cord becomes injured the nerve messages between your brain and body may be impacted.

-To maximise your health and the health of your spinal cord, we are sharing with you these 7 amazing tips for a healthier spine.
-Read on!
+To learn more about your health and the health of your spinal cord, we are sharing with you these 5 amazing tips – read on!

 Tip 1: Sleep in a Restful Position